HubbleNoScopes/sublime-text-package/README.md

 # sublime-text-package
 Sublime editor package is downloadable "sublime-text-package"

+initial purpose of package was to add layer of security to javascript.
+Currently string literals are interchangeable.
+Re-defining them will cause an error if given incorrect characters.

 Project-in-development.
 No auto-update & must-reinstall package.

 I cannot figure out why the keybinding is not running the macro.